-What have we accomplished: By 1995 Bakers Dozen had grown to 300 members and began working on a cookbook.
+What have we accomplished: By 1995, Bakers Dozen had grown to 300 members and began working on a cookbook.
 Six years of testing and collaborative effort later, The Bakers Dozen Cookbook was published in 2001.
-The group uses the profits to support local food-related charities.
+The group uses the profits to support local food-related charities and to provide college scholarships to baking students at seven Bay Area schools.

 The organization has garnered national and local press.
 We have been featured in Gourmet and Cook’s Illustrated magazines.
 Our success inspired the formation of chapters in Utah and New York.